SRLG-Marketing/injury-info/SERVER-FILES-CONSISTENCY-SUMMARY.md

 The system is fully consistent when:
 - ✅ All servers return 4 reputable sources
-- ✅ Every response includes at least 1 LIA source
+- ✅ Every response includes relevant sources
 - ✅ LIA sources appear first in the list
 - ✅ LIA sources show their original source type (not mapped to generic labels)
 - ✅ No duplicate URLs appear in source lists